Supporting innovative initiatives. Promoting healthier communities.

 Many of SHCHF’s grants help increase the number of available health care workers in communities — including nurses, therapists, and home health aides — by funding scholarships, training programs, and financial support to alleviate barriers for students pursuing educational programs.

-A nursing student as well as a member of the administration from Raritan Valley Community College recently shared how the financial support provided by SHCHF is making a difference.
+Students, as well as a member of the administration from the County College of Morris (CCM), recently shared how the financial support provided by SHCHF is making a difference.